exapde/Exasim/README.md

    - simplifies numerical modeling and simulation with simple scripts
    - produces implicit high-order DG solutions of a wide variety of PDEs
    - generates stand-alone C++ production code and gives practitioners freedom to modify it for particular applications and machines
-   - provides full GPU functionality, meaning that all code components from discretization schemes to iterative solvers are deployed fully on GPUs
+   - provides full GPU functionality, meaning that all code components from discretization schemes to iterative solvers run on GPUs.

 # Dependency